DFPenn/DFPenn.github.io/_pages/about.md

 - *2020.11* .Excellence Scholarship

 # 📖 Education
+- *2025.09 - present*, School of statistics, Renmin University of China
-- *2023.09 - present*, School of Science, Master of Applied Statistics.
+- *2023.09 - 2025.06*, School of Science, Master of Applied Statistics.
 Minzu University of China
-- *2019.09 - 2023.06*, School of Applied Mathematics, Bachelor of Financial Mathematics.
-Nanjing University of Finance and Economics

 # 🔬 Research Experience
 - **2023.07 - 2023.09**, *Well-calibrated risk prediction model of binary outcomes with missing data*